MachineLemonade/docs/v0.9/ci-cd.md

 In order to authenticate your CI/CD pipeline to the private Docker registry, you'll need to create a service account.
 Once created, you'll be able to delete this service account at any time either via the CLI or via the Astronomer UI.
 In both cases, this will spit out an API key that will be used for the CI/CD process.

-Note that you're able to create Service Accounts at:
+Note that you're able to create Service Accounts at the:

-- The Workspace Level
+- Workspace Level
-- The Airflow Deployment Level
+- Airflow Deployment Level

-Creating a Service Account at the Workspace level allows you to deploy to *multiple* Airflow instances with one push, while creating them at the Deployment level ensures that your CI/CD pipeline only deploys to one particular Deployment on Astronomer.
+Creating a Service Account at the Workspace level allows you to deploy to *multiple* Airflow deployments with one push, while creating them at the Deployment level ensures that your CI/CD pipeline only deploys to one particular deployment on Astronomer.

-Here are a few examples of creating service accounts with various permission levels via the Astronomer CLI.
+Read below for guidelines on how to create a service account via the CLI and via the Astronomer UI.

 ### Create a Service Account via the CLI